-Autoimmune disease is not bladder cancer.
-The accompanying genetic predispositions in autoimmune prone mice exacerbated by TCE are not the same, or sufficiently similar, to the genetic factors linked to human bladder cancer.
-Moreover, much of the literature concerning effects of TCE on immune responses or inflammatory processes were based on high TCE exposures the environmental relevance of which to humans, in general, and human bladder cancer, specifically, is questionable.
-Several murine models of bladder cancer have been developed to help elucidate the pathogenic mechanisms involved in disease progression as well as to develop new therapeutic agents (John & Said, 2017; Park et al., 2021; Zhang et al., 2015; Fantini et al., 2018; Desponds et al., 2024).
-No experiments have been performed with any mouse models of bladder cancer to determine the effects of TCE, PCE or benzene exposure, alone, or in combination, on disease progression or regression.
+Potential effects of TCE, or any of the other Camp Lejeune VOCs, on the progression of kidney cancer via immune or inflammatory mechanisms has not been studied in any animal models of kidney cancer.
+The immunotoxicity of TCE, has been explored in rodents under experimental paradigms that support TCE exposure producing both immunosuppressive and immunopotentiating (i.e., immune enhancing) effects.
+Experimental findings concerning TCE effects on certain immune endpoints in autoimmune disease prone mice are not generalizable for informing how TCE may, or may not, affect immune mechanisms within the tumor microenvironment of humans who have kidney cancer.
+Autoimmune disease is not kidney cancer.
+The accompanying genetic predispositions in autoimmune prone mice exacerbated by TCE are not the same, or sufficiently similar, to the genetic factors linked to human kidney cancer.
+Moreover, much of the literature concerning effects of TCE on immune responses or inflammatory processes were based on high TCE exposures the environmental relevance of which to humans, in general, and human kidney cancer, specifically, is questionable.
+Several murine models of kidney cancer have been developed to help elucidate the pathogenic mechanisms involved in disease progression as well as to develop new therapeutic agents (John & Said, 2017; Park et al., 2021; Zhang et al., 2015; Fantini et al., 2018; Desponds et al., 2024).
+No experiments have been performed with any mouse models of kidney cancer to determine the effects of TCE, PCE or benzene exposure, alone, or in combination, on disease progression or regression.48

-6.6.2 PCE Immunotoxicity
+6.5.2 PCE Immunotoxicity

-There are very few studies concerning the immunotoxic effects of PCE in humans, and those that have been conducted do not provide a coherent understanding of potential immunotoxic effects of the role, if any, that PCE perturbation of the immune system may play in any human disease-including bladder cancer.
+There are very few studies concerning the immunotoxic effects of PCE in humans, and those that have been conducted do not provide a coherent understanding of potential immunotoxic effects of the role, if any, that PCE perturbation of the immune system may play in any human disease-including kidney cancer.